Asteracanthus

-Asteracanthus (from ἀστήρ aster, 'star' and ἄκανθα akantha, 'spine') is an extinct genus of hybodontiform, known from the Middle Jurassic (Bathonian) to the Early Cretaceous (Valanginian).
+Asteracanthus (from ἀστήρ aster, 'star' and ἄκανθα akantha, 'spine') is an extinct genus of hybodont, known from the Middle Jurassic (Bathonian) to the Early Cretaceous (Valanginian).

 Description

-Asteracanthus was among the largest known hybodontiformes, reaching a length of 2–3 m.
+Asteracanthus was among the largest known hybodontiforms, reaching a length of 2–3 m.
 The dentition of Astercanthus is high crowned and multicusped.
+The low-rounded teeth previously attributed to the genus actually belong to Strophodus.
+Like Strophodus, the fin spines are covered in tubercles, rather than the ribbing typical of other hybodont fin spines.

 Fossil records

-This genus has been reported from the Middle Triassic to the Cretaceous, though the genus as currently circumscribed dates from the Bathonian-Valanginian, predominantly of Europe.
-Fossils are found in the marine strata of United States, Iran, Switzerland, Madagascar, Morocco and Europe.
+The genus as currently circumscribed dates from the Middle Jurassic (Bathonian) to Early Cretaceous (Valanginian) of Europe, including Germany, Switzerland, England and France.
 A complete skeleton was described in 2021 from the Late Jurassic (Tithonian) aged Solnhofen Limestone.
 Previously considered synonymous, the genus Strophodus (Middle Triassic-Late Cretaceous) is now considered distinct, with the teeth of Asteracanthus having more in common with Hybodus and Egertonodus.

-Life habits

-The genus seems to have been adapted for open marine conditions and likely had an epibenthic habit.